jamesfaber/MIT-Supercloud-Project/README.md

 #### Data Folder: Contains a data dictionary, and the final dataset that was used to train the machine learning model.

-#### Reports Folder: Contains a detailed final report for this project, and the original report about the MIT Supercloud Dataset
+#### Reports Folder: Contains a detailed final report for this project, and the original report about the MIT Supercloud Dataset.

-#### Main Page: Contains the ReadMe file and miscellaneous files needed to build the live dashboard
+#### Main Page: Contains the ReadMe file and miscellaneous files needed to build the live dashboard.

 #### Live Dashboard link to the Fully-Deployed Model (powered by AWS):